Vocabulary for Shoes Topic in IELTS Speaking Part 1

 Listen to the audio for the above vocabulary:

-Vocabulary for Clothes
+Extra Vocabulary for SHOES Topic

 Body Language Vocabulary